10xcodecamp/app-design-resources/README.md

 #### Never center

 Don't center align anything in your application.
-(Read about alignment and proximity in [How to Use C.R.A.P.
-Design Principles For Better UX](https://vwo.com/blog/crap-design-principles/).)
 By default, left align everything.
 Use Bootstrap columns to layout your app.
 Right float buttons that need the users' attention.

 #### White background

 You can have a full page image on your landing page.
 But your app should have a white background.
 That's the industry standard and that will help with color contrast.

-#### Pick a single, clear, professional font
+#### A single, clear, professional font

 It's not time to get cute.
 It's time to look like a real app.

 #### One color

-Start designing your app, using only one color.
-Everything should be black/dark-gray text on a white background with your primary color used on buttons, links, and other UI.
+All the text should be black or dark gray and on a white background.
+Use **one color**, your primary color, for buttons, links, and other UI.
 You can add more later, but make a functioning app with only one color to start.

+Later, you may use a red color for error messages.

 #### Resist the urge to put everything in a box

 Instead, use space and proximity (C.R.A.P.) to make things appear together or separate.
-You may use a thin gray line to separate list items if you must.
+You may use a thin gray line to separate list items if you must—better than making "cards" or boxes for every item.

+#### Use real-looking data

+If you are displaying the description of a Vitamix blender, use real-looking data like this:

+> With intuititive, versatile controls, exhilirating power, and durability backed up by a 5-year warranty, the new Explorian® Series E310 will forever change the way you cook, it's never been easier to become a Vitamix owner.

+Not like this:

+> Blender description here

 ## Mock Data